ftena/qml-c/README.md

 # qml-c
 Samples about integrating QML and C++.

-Open the project file `qml-c.pro` with Qt Creator.
+Open each project in Qt Creator using the `.pro` file.